2018–19 Bengaluru FC season: September–October

-Bengaluru kicked off their campaign against defending cup winners Chennaiyin on 30 September 2018.
+Bengaluru kicked off their campaign against defending champions Chennaiyin on 30 September 2018.
 Bengaluru FC started the game in a 4–2–3–1 with new signings Albert Serrán and Xisco Hernández making their ISL debut for the club.
 Miku broke the deadlock in the 41st minute to earn the lead for the home team.
 Bengaluru continued to attack in the second half, but none of the team could score the goal and Bengaluru registered the first win of the 2018–19 season.
 Playing against Jamshedpur FC on 7 October, Nishu Kumar got the lead for Bengaluru at the stroke of half time with a long-range effort.
 Bengaluru paid for the missed chances as the substitute Gourav Mukhi scored an equalizer in the 81st minute.
 Bengaluru restored the lead in 87th minute when Sunil Chhetri scored goal from Harmanjot Khabra's lobbed pass.
 However, Bengaluru failed to secure all 3 points when Sergio Cidoncha scored the equalizer in the last minute and the game ended 2–2.
 After returning from the international break, Bengaluru played the first away game of the season against FC Pune City on 22 October.
 Sunil Chhetri scored twice in the first half and Miku scored another goal to wrap up a dominant 3–0 win.
 Playing the next away game against ATK, Bengaluru were trailing the home team when Komal Thatal scored in 15th minute.
 Bengaluru equalized just before the half-time when Miku converted the free-kick at the edge of the penalty box.
 In the second half, Erik Paartalu scored the second goal that proved decisive and Bengaluru won the game.